How 28-year-old Harvard student Chris got into sailing

 James: Well, two months ago, you were from the northeast considering doing a sailing course, by this sake you'd probably committed.
 But let's say just before you committed you thought, "I need some adventure, I've got a good job or I've just come off a good job and about to go back to grad school.
 That side of things is fine, but I need to scratch that adventure itch."
 So to those people in the northeast, what sort of advice would you give them?

 Chris: Right.
 So I was definitely looking for not only to learn a new skill, but to scratch that adventure itch as you mentioned.
 And I looked at other things like skiing; skiing is very popular in the northeast.
 And I actually did a big trip out west for a week and did that.
 And I found it was interesting but it doesn't compare to anything that we were able to do on the down-island sail.
-Because there's just so much natural landscapes and natural things to go explore that it's just incredible.
+Because there are just so many natural landscapes and natural things to go explore that it's just incredible.
 The mountain climbs, the free diving, just being out in the water.

 So the advice I'd give to someone in the northeast looking for adventure is I'd tell them to kinda look to do something that not everyone else is doing.
 Very few people on a holistic scale actually go pursue sailing.
 But the people that do find that the amount of adventure you can have far surpasses pretty much anything else you can find.
 Just because you can take the boat anywhere, you can put it on anchor, you can stay for however long you want, or you can keep going.
 You can climb awesome mountains, free drive awesome reefs, and in my opinion, it far surpasses any type of snow skiing that you could do, or rock climbing or something like that.